 - Having a history of not paying rent.

-If you think you are the victim of a renting issue such as discrimination, you should contact an attorney as soon as possible.
+If you think you are the victim of a discriminatory renting issue in Connecticut, you should contact an attorney as soon as possible.
 A civil rights attorney can review your situation and help you take the next steps.